rust-lang/reference/src/attributes/limits.md

 The `recursion_limit` attribute may only be applied to the crate root.

 > [!NOTE]
-> `rustc` currently warns in other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[attributes.limits.recursion_limit.duplicates]
-Only the first instance of `recursion_limit` on an item is honored.
-Subsequent `recursion_limit` attributes are ignored.
+Only the first use of `recursion_limit` on an item has effect.

 > [!NOTE]
-> `rustc` currently warns on following duplicate `recursion_limit` attributes.
+> `rustc` lints against any use following the first.
 This may become an error in the future.

 <!-- template:attributes -->
 r[attributes.limits.type_length_limit]